Reading

 Key Stage 2

-Reading is taught daily for 30 minutes.
+Reading is taught daily.
 The children are taught to read for pleasure, develop their fluency, language and comprehension skills and discuss a range of texts.

 For the first 2 weeks of every term a core text/s is shared as part of reading.